dustywhite7/Econ8310/SlidesCode/7 - Lasso.md

 When might we encounter **wide** data?

 - New problems
-- Problems that with very low frequency
+- Problems that are observed with very low frequency
 - Problems for which many variables are recorded